nw-softball/ai-auto-emailer/README.md

 ## Scope

 This is an example helper email to send conference sponsorship emails to prospective sponsors for an event.
-This can be edited for your event easily with some changes around the HTML email and the "template email."
+This can be edited for your event easily with some changes around the HTML email and the "[template email](./templates/email.html.j2)."

 This is designed to help community driven events to ask for money from companies, this will **save hours of work** for community volunteers.

+NOTE: It will generate a unique email for each email address so that it is a "normal" email.
+That does mean that it will take awhile (and use local resources) depending on how many email addresses you have.

+For reference: 50 messages took 19m:56s on Mac M1 Max with 32GB RAM.

 ## Configuration and setup